DesertCookie/GLFW-in-a-Nutshell/gitbook/windows/window-basics.md

 ---
-description: What you need to know about GLFW windows
+description: Basics you should to know about GLFW windows
 ---

 # Window Basics